• Skip to primary navigation

 • Add grated carrots and pecans and stir until blended.

-• Spoon batter into the prepared pan, filling each of the seven wells ⅔ full (about 2 ½ Tablespoons or 55 grams of batter per cupcake).
+• Spoon batter into the prepared pan, filling each of the seven wells ⅔ full (about 2 heaping Tablespoons or 50 grams of batter per cupcake).

-• Bake the cupcakes for 45 minutes, or until a toothpick inserted into the center of the cake comes out clean or with just a few moist crumbs (but no raw batter).
-The tops of the cupcakes will be just slightly domed, and they will flatten (but shouldn't sink down) as they cool.
+• Bake the cupcakes for 30 minutes or until the tops spring back when lightly poked.
+The tops of the cupcakes will be just slightly domed and will flatten out as they cool.
 Allow the cupcakes to cool completely in the pan on a wire rack before removing.

-• In the bowl of a stand mixer using the paddle attachment (or in a large bowl using a handheld electric mixer), beat cream cheese and room temperature browned butter on high speed until smooth, about 1 minute.
+• In the bowl of a stand mixer using the paddle attachment (or in a large bowl using a handheld electric mixer), beat cream cheese, room temperature browned butter, and remaining 4 Tablespoons room temperature butter on high speed until smooth, about 1 minute.
 Add vanilla and salt and beat to combine.

 • With the mixer running on low speed, slowly add confectioners’ sugar until all the sugar is added.
 Then beat on high speed until the mixture is well combined and creamy.

 • Once the cupcakes have cooled completely, they're ready for frosting.
-Fit a piping bag with a large piping tip (I used Wilton 8B) and pipe a large swirl of frosting onto each cupcake.
+Fit a piping bag with a large piping tip and pipe a large swirl of frosting onto each cupcake.
 Or, if you prefer, use an offset spatula to spread frosting onto each cupcake.

 Notes